-While the scorecard in this methodology uses certain leverage and coverage ratios with total (or gross) debt, we do consider excess cash holdings in our rating analysis, including in our assessment of the financial and liquidity policy.
+While the scorecard in this methodology uses leverage and coverage ratios with total (or gross) debt rather than net debt, we do consider excess cash holdings in our rating analysis, including in our assessment of the financial and liquidity policy.
 For issuers where we have clarity into the extent to which cash will remain on the balance sheet and/or be used for creditor-friendly purposes, excess cash may be considered in a more quantitative manner.
 While we consider excess cash in our credit assessment for ratings, we do not typically adjust the balance sheet debt for any specific amount because this implies greater precision than we think is appropriate for the uncertain future uses of cash.
 However, when cash holdings are unusually large relative to debt, we may refer to debt net of cash, or net of a portion of cash, in our credit analysis and press releases in order to provide additional insight into our qualitative assessment of the credit benefit.
 Alternatively, creditor-friendly use of cash may be factored into our forward view of metrics, for instance when the cash is expected to be used for debt-repayment.
 We may also cite rating threshold levels for certain issuers based on net debt ratios, particularly when these issuers have publicly stated financial targets based on net debt metrics.
-In cases where we believe that cash on the balance sheet does not confer meaningful credit support, we are more likely to cite gross debt ratios in our credit analysis, press releases and rating threshold levels.

 Even when the eventual use for excess cash is likely to be for purposes that do not benefit debtholders, large holdings provide some beneficial cushion against credit deterioration, and cash balances are often considered in our analysis of near-term liquidity sources and uses.
-Such downside protection is usually more important for low rated companies than for highly rated companies due to differences in credit stability and the typically shorter distance from potential default for issuers at the lower end of the ratings spectrum.
+Across all corporate sectors, such downside protection is usually more important for low rated companies than for highly rated companies due to differences in credit stability and the typically shorter distance from potential default for issuers at the lower end of the ratings spectrum.
+For semiconductor companies, given the cyclicality of some end markets and periods of very high capital requirements for some companies, significant excess cash may also be an important rating consideration for companies across all rating categories.
+As a matter of financial policy, semiconductor companies often choose to hold high levels of cash.